StrangeRanger/password-generators/RP(norm)/README.md

-This script is a bare bone password generated.
+This script will create a randomly generated password.
+It has the bare bone features and will not provide you the option of choosing what type of characters you want in your password.
+The default character in the password concists of lowercase, uppercase, special characters, and numbers.